Tooronga Family Dentistry in Glen Iris

 Posted on 07.12.16

-During our winter months when the fresh fruits are scarce, many add fruit juice or vegetable smoothies to their diet.
-But is juice really healthy for you?
+During the winter months in Glen Iris, when fresh fruits are harder to find, many people turn to fruit juices or vegetable smoothies to boost their nutrition.
+But is juice really as healthy for your teeth as it seems?

 Posted on 07.8.16